New Woodman Point Ammo Jetty

-In October 2020 as part of the $5.5 billion WA Recovery Plan in response to the COVID-19 pandemic, the Department of Transport (DoT) was allocated $9.69 million to replace Woodman Point Jetty.
+In October 2020 as part of the $5.5 billion WA Recovery Plan, the Department of Transport (DoT) was allocated $9.69 million to replace Woodman Point Ammo Jetty.

 Located within the Woodman Point Regional Park, approximately 9 kilometres south of Fremantle within the City of Cockburn, the jetty is one of the most used jetties in the Perth metropolitan area and is an important part of the coastal landscape south of Perth.

 Sadly, the jetty is well beyond its intended life.
 The age and deterioration of the structure over time has reduced the allowable load weight on the deck.

 A specialist engineering and architecture consultant has been engaged and the detailed design phase of the final concept is now underway.

 Final concept of the new Woodman Point Ammo Jetty

 Object - Woodman Image Gallery Item 48408

 Object - Woodman Image Gallery Item 48406

 DoT conducted extensive community and environmental consultation to develop the design concepts for the new jetty.

 During 2021, the project team got the views of fishing, scuba diving, and local coastal community groups on how the jetty should be redeveloped.
 This consultation directly informed three jetty design concepts that were published for public comment in late 2021.